Samic8/Elm-Intro-Talk/talk-content.md

 Speaker notes:
 Redux was inspired so the update pattern may look familiar

+## Note on typing for function
+Introduce them to this before getting into other code

 ## Every function is curried
 Set.member fruit model.selected
 can be changed to model.selected |> Set.member fruit
 Core functions use the convention of data last to allow for this kind of thing (fix)
+- Ability to partialy run functions

 ## Walk through of example (fruit store)
 Purpose is to get a feel for syntax etc. and show off my favorite feature refactoring with the compiler messages

+- Talk about common formating? for fun

+## Refactoring seasonality
+- Maybe jump to a completed version of this then show refactoring

+## Using the elm repl to learn

 ## References
 (Elm Crash Course)[https://www.youtube.com/watch?v=kEitFAY7Gc8]